-4.2.5 Parameter sensitivity for Modaily
+4.2.5 Parameter sensitivity for $\overline{Mo{daily}}$

-For main effects and total effects for normal PDFs, a similar range was observed for Mo{daily} as for other parameters, from 0 to 28.5 % and 50.2 %, respectively (Table 3, Fig. 2).
-However, a much larger range was observed for these values under uniform PDFs - from 0 to 96.4 % and 97.6 % for main and total effects, respectively (Table 4).
-For normal PDFs the most important model input parameters are aspect (28.5%), slope (17.1 %) and LAI (12.0 %) in the main effects.
-These were also important in terms of total effects but in addition many other factors also become important in that case, the most significant being Mo (7.1%), Fr (6.7%) and station height (4.9%).
-In this case therefore, although the most significant parameters were, once again, aspect and slope, many other parameters also appear to contribute to the sensitivity of Mo{dailv}.
-Evidently, a marked difference in terms of sensitivity was observed when uniform PDFs is assumed for this parameter (Table 4, Fig. 2).
-In this case, the sensitivity is dominated by Mo in both the main and total effects - 96.4 % and 97.6 %, respectively.
+For main and total effects for normal PDFs, a similar range was observed for $\overline{\text{Mo}{\text{daily}}}$ to those of other parameters, from 0 to 28.5 % and 0 to 50.2 %, respectively (Table 4, Fig. 3).
+However, a much larger range was observed for these values under uniform PDFs - from 0 to 96.4 % and 0 to 97.6 % for main and total effects, respectively (Table 5).
+For normal PDFs the most important model input parameters were aspect (28.5 %), slope (17.1 %) and LAI (12.0 %) in the main effects.
+These were also important in terms of total effects, but in addition many other factors also become important in that case, the most significant being Mo (7.1 %), Fr (6.7 %) and station height (4.9%).
+In this case therefore, although the most significant parameters were, once again, aspect and slope, many other parameters also appear to contribute to the sensitivity of Mo{daily}.
+Evidently, a marked difference in terms of sensitivity was observed when a uniform PDF is assumed for this parameter (Table 5, Fig. 3).
+In this case, the sensitivity is dominated by Mo in both the main and total effects - 96.4 and 97.6 %, respectively.
 In the total effects, substrate maximum volumetric water content and PSI both contributed to a much lesser degree.
-For the case of uniform PDFs, only one first order interaction with values higher than 0.1 % was observed between Mo and substrate maximum volumetric water content (0.2 %).
-Thirty two first order interactions with values higher than 0.1 % were reported assuming a normal PDFs for the model inputs/outputs.
-The interaction between slope and aspect was once again the most significant (8.5 %), followed by that between Fr and LAI (2.18 %).
-Interactions between aspect and LAI (1.4 %) and Mo (1.2 %), respectively, were also important.
+For the case of uniform PDFs,